Anthony Martial: AEK Athens

 On 19 September 2024, Martial joined Super League Greece club AEK Athens on a free transfer, signing a three-year deal through 2027 and taking the number 26 shirt.
 He made his debut on 20 October 2024 as a 76th-minute substitute in a 1–1 league draw against PAOK.

 Martial scored his first AEK goal on 30 October 2024, deciding the Greek Cup round of 16 first leg with a 1–0 home win over Aris.
 He also scored the equaliser in the second leg on 3 December (1–1 away; AEK advanced 2–1 on aggregate).
 His first league goal came five days later, an 87th-minute winner in a 2–1 away victory at OFI on 8 December 2024.
 He subsequently scored the only goal in a 1–0 home win over Panetolikos on 25 January 2025, and netted a brace in a 5–0 win against Panserraikos on 9 February 2025.

 AEK reached the Greek Cup semi-finals, where they were eliminated 6–2 on aggregate by Olympiacos (0–6 away, 2–0 home).
 Media reaction in Greece described his impact as decisive in tight matches—Sport24 called his winner against Panetolikos on 25 January "a moment of magic" that "unlocked" the game, while his brace in a 5–0 win over Panserraikos on 9 February was highlighted as one of his strongest displays for the club.
 His momentum was checked by a muscle injury suffered in early March against Olympiacos, which forced him off before half-time.
-He finished his first season with AEK on nine goals and two assists in 24 appearances in all competitions, with Greek outlets noting his role in keeping AEK in the title race through winter.
+He finished his time with AEK on nine goals and two assists in 24 appearances in all competitions, with Greek outlets noting his role in keeping AEK in the title race through winter in his first season.

 Monterrey

 On 12 September 2025, Martial joined Liga MX club Monterrey, signing a two-year deal through 2027.
+He scored his first goal and provided two assists in a 5–1 away victory over Mazatlán on 17 January 2026.
+He departed the club by mutual consent in June that year.